Stay ahead of identity theft

 • Duplicate transactions: A scammer might try to charge you multiple times for the same purchase.

-• Merchant names you don’t recognize: Shopping online makes it a bit tougher to directly match the name of a store to the merchant name, but double check the times when you place orders if you aren’t sure.
+• Merchant names you don’t recognize: Shopping online makes it a bit tougher to directly match the name of a store to the merchant name, but if something looks unfamiliar, double-check the date and time of your recent orders to confirm whether the charge is legitimate.

 • Automatic payments you don’t recognize: Automatic payments could be a sign that someone is using your identity and sending regular payments to themselves.

-Contact your bank if you have any questions about any of the charges on your statements, and to report any fraudulent transactions.
+Contact your bank if you have any questions about any of the charges on your statements, or to report any fraudulent transactions.

 4. Look at your health records